odesk/php-odesk/README.md

 In addition to this, a full example is available in the `example` directory.
 This includes `console.php` that gets an access token and requests the data for non-webbased applications, and `web.php` for webbased applications.
+There is also `console-own-auth-lib.php` available to present usage of own php client together with this oDesk library.

 Next to this a `composer.json` is included for use with Composer.

 ## Composer